-- Identify ENERGY STAR qualified products in your store, and make sure that they are clearly labeled.
+- Identify ENERGY STAR certified products in your store, and make sure that they are clearly labeled.

-- Increase your ENERGY STAR inventory of qualified products.
-Qualified products are listed on the ENERGY STAR Web site.
+- Increase your ENERGY STAR inventory of certified products.
+Certified products are listed on the ENERGY STAR website here.

-- Ask manufacturer and utility representatives for information about new ENERGY STAR qualified product lines, in-store coupons, and marketing materials.
-A list of manufacturers that sell ENERGY STAR products, including many of the same companies you are already buying from, can be found on the ENERGY STAR Web site.
+- Ask manufacturer and utility representatives for information about new ENERGY STAR certified product lines, in-store coupons, and marketing materials.
+A list of manufacturers that sell ENERGY STAR products, including many of the same companies you are already buying from, can be found on the ENERGY STAR website here.

-- Call your local utility company to find out what lighting product rebates are available in your area.
+- Call your local utility company to find out what lighting product rebates are available in your area or look here.

 - Educate your sales staff about ENERGY STAR.
-On-line training presentations are available on the ENERGY STAR Web site.
+Online training presentations are available on the ENERGY STAR website here.

-- Talk to your customers about the environmental importance and financial benefits of ENERGY STAR.
+- Talk to your customers about the environmental importance and financial benefits of ENERGY STAR certified products.